Anonymousingly/URA/README.md

                                           Under MIT Licence
                                     Copyright (c) 2016 "Vivek Mangla" A small algorithm for different types of random insert , delete , retrieve data along with that's implementation on AVL TREE.<br>
-A substitute for ArrayList , Array  , AVL TREE , Self Balancing Trees , HashMaps (where indexes of URA will be keys of HashMap) and few other collections in the cases of index/key collision .<br>
+A substitute for ArrayList , Array  , OBST , AVL TREE , Self Balancing Trees , HashMaps (where indexes of URA will be keys of HashMap) and few other collections in the cases of index/key collision .<br>
-Performs fast in cases where during insertion on pre occupied index , previous data has to be shifted instead of replacement.<br>
+Performs faster  in cases where during insertion on pre-occupied index , previous data has to be shifted instead of replacement.<br>
 -----------------
 <b>I like this user name "Anonymousingly" that's why using this & not to hide myself.</b><br><br>
 -----------------
 <b>To see how to use , read <i>Client.java</i> file in <i>client</i> package.</b><br><br>
 <b>Read <i>summmaryOfAlgotithm</i> package to know about algorithm</b><br><br>
+<b>Do study summaryOfAlgorithm package to understand it's limitations.</b><br>

 This API is <b>Thread Safe except test package </b>,if client uses <b><i>ClientCommunicator.java</i></b> as in <b><i>Client.java</i></b> .<br><br>
 This API is <b>Not Thread Safe if </b>client directly calls functions provided by <b><i>Service.java</i></b> .